ZMizgalski/To_Do_Application/README.md

 For new clients, backend transmits all latest tasks sorted_by task_id when socket connection is established.
 This ensures that tasks remain ordered during page refreshes and seamlessly integrates with Angular's @for (...; trackBy: task.id) functionality.

+Summary:
+  1. The CSRF_TOKEN cookie is sent to the user for each request
+  2. CSP policy is applied with all scripts being nonced.
+The flask renders template with render_template function and nonce is applied to ngCspDirective and the meta="nonce" tag in index.html.
+  3. New client initiates a socket connection via flask-socketIO.
+  4. Using 'tasks' socket event all latests tasks are sended to the client as (background task) instead of using provided (@GET /api/tasks)
+  5. Each task update is added to the background tasks queue for subsequent execution. (add, remove, update)

 ### RxJS Integration

-I implemented NgRx architecture integrated with socket events instead of using a single REST endpoint, which was already provided (@GET /api/tasks).
-I employed NgRx/Effects and NgRx/Store to manage distinct socket events ('add', 'delete', 'update') (FASocketService) through RxJS's merge() operator.
-Each event is mapped to specific actions processed through a dedicated reducer (FATasksEffects), enhancing the application's scalability for future expansion.
+I employed NgRx/Effects and NgRx/Store to manage distinct socket events ('add', 'delete', 'update') (FASocketService) through RxJS's merge() operator and task management actions with http calls.
+Each event is mapped to specific action processed through a dedicated reducer (FATasksEffects), enhancing the application's scalability for future expansion.

+(Security) - CSP_NONCE is applied with ngCspDirective and the CSRF token is retrieved from the cookie and appended to the headers on each request.

-(FATasksEffects) - This system is responsible for managing all actions related to tasks, including actions dispatched in components related to task management and socket events, such as task loading notifications, task loading, and task management.
+(FATasksEffects) - This system is responsible for managing all actions related to tasks, including actions dispatched in components related to task management and socket events, such as loading notifications, tasks loading, and tasks management.

 (FASocketService) - Oversees the management of socket connections and socket events in the constructor during the 'connect' event with teardown, as provided by socket.io-client.
-It also dispatches loadTasksAction and loadNotificationAction to maintain application connectivity in the event of connection issues or reconnection.
+It also dispatches loadTasksAction and loadNotificationAction to maintain application connectivity in the event of connection issues.
 The reconnect option is set to true and the delay is specified.
 To enhance cross-platform compatibility, two transports [ 'pooling', 'websocket' ] are employed as a fallback mechanism.

 In order to alleviate the component's responsibility, I have developed three actions (addTaskAction, updateTaskAction, and deleteTaskAction) that are linked to the provided REST endpoints in separate effects.
 This approach enables the reducer layer to contain all the logic for state manipulation based on the mapped socket events and user task actions.
 This approach fosters a clean separation of concerns and establishes a solid foundation for future feature development.

-For user interface design, I implemented the PrimeNG component library.
+For UI, I used the PrimeNG component library.

+Summary:
+  1. After refreshing the page, the socket establishes a connection with backend and executes the loadTasksAction and loadNotificationAction actions.
+If this attempt is unsuccessful, the socket will attempt to reconnect with a delay of 300
+  2. If attempt is successful, the "tasks" event is retrieved from the socket and caught by the loadTasks$ effect then all tasks are populated in the tasks application state using the tasksReducer
+  3. In this example, TasksSelector is utilized in a component to retrieve all tasks$ from the store.
+It is then subscribed with the async pipe in the template to retrieve the latest updates
+  4. All components have onPush change detection and none view encapsulation
+  5. The user initiates a particular action within the component, which subsequently triggers a specific endpoint.
+In this scenario, the reducer oversees the application's state, specifically for the tasks associated with it
+  6. Specific sendNotificationAction is called from socket ('add', 'remove', 'delete') event, merged into one observable in effects
+  7. Reducer handles specific action sent with notification payload from sendNotification$ effect and updates tasks in application state.
+At the same time, primeNG Toast is added to the view
+  8. For smaller bundle size build optimizations are applied in the angular.json file

 ## API Reference